varun93/lets-build-something-real/lets-build-interpreter/README.md

     - Support for minus
     - Lexeme is a sequence of characters that form a token.
     - The logic to scan the next character is abstracted by using a self.advance method

+- Part-3
+    - Multiple terms to add and subtract